-Our program's weaknesses include being dependent on outside funding to maintain our program.
+The program's weaknesses include being dependent on outside funding to maintain its functioning.
 Being financially donor-funded suggests that the program will always be seeking grants and hoping to remain funded.
 Thus, the lack of permanence may be negatively impactful on the lives of children.
 Additionally, the program's communication database, consisting of multiple agencies and persons, make it difficult to remain ever-present in the minds of all referring agencies.
-It's likely that our lack of engagement may diminish our potential, simply because we have not communicated enough.
-We also do not have enough peer mentors to meet the current needs.
-A lack of peer mentors would cripple our organization as it relies on peer mentors as the exclusive provision that our program offers and promotes to alleviate the negative behaviors and educational deficits that foster children often exhibit.
-Without peer mentors, our program would cease to exist, so methods to continue recruiting and attracting peer mentors are of paramount importance.
+It's likely that the program's lack of engagement may diminish their potential, simply because they have not communicated enough.
+They also may not have enough peer mentors to meet the current needs.
+A lack of peer mentors would cripple the program as it relies on peer mentors as the exclusive provision that it offers and promotes to alleviate the negative behaviors and educational deficits that foster children often exhibit.
+Without peer mentors, the program would cease to exist, so methods to continue recruiting and attracting peer mentors are of paramount importance.